 - There are two kinds of acceptance testing- alpha testing and beta testing.

-- When acceptance testing is carried out by end-users in the developer’s site it is known as alpha testing.
+- When acceptance testing is carried out by testers or some other internal employees of the organization at the developer’s site it is known as alpha testing.

 - User acceptance testing done by end-users at the end-users site is called beta testing.